isaziconsulting/indabax-hackathon-2019/README.md

 If you run into any errors (e.g. out of memory or failing to load PyTorch), spend 10 minutes trying to figure it out.
 If you are still having trouble, ask a tutor.

+## Clone the repo

+On GitHub, click the `Fork` button in the top right corner.
+This will create a personal copy of the repo for you so that you can make changes and track them in Git (Please use Git!).

+Then clone the repo and change directory to the repo directory.

 ## Installing Dependencies

 ### With Conda